dotnet-essentials/Kwality.UVault/docs/IAM/custom-validator.rst

 Custom JWT validator
 ====================

-In some cases, you might want to override the default IAM options.
+Sometimes, it may be necessary to customize the Identity & Access Management (IAM) options in UVault.
-For example, in development, you might want to disable the validation of any JWT.
+For instance, in development, it might be necessary to turn off JWT validation.

-This can be achieved by creating a class which implements the ``IJwtValidator`` interface.
+To accomplish this, you can create a new class that implements the ``IJwtValidator`` interface.

-The following implementation disables all validation checks.
+The following implementation completely disables all validation checks:

 .. code-block:: csharp